 - 89% of businesses will compete majorly on customer experience in the future.

-Social Media Channels Are Great, but Live Chat Stands Out
+Social Media Channels Are Great, but Live Chat Benefits Stand Out

 That's right: 62%.

-Let's take a look at how delivering live-chat support to customers makes all the difference.
+Let's take a look at how live chat benefits make all the difference for customers.

 Customers who come forward with complaints or issues are usually not in the best mood.
 They aren't a big fan of long wait times on the phone, nor do they have the patience to sit and wait for their complaint to get noticed on social media.